blizzardfinnegan/javaOCR/README.md

 ## Building from source

 Before building this project, decide whether you want a TUI (Terminal User Interface), or a GUI (Graphical User Interface).
-As of `4.0.0-rc3`, the GUI has only been partially implemented, so should only be compiled for improvement purposes.
+GUI development has been moved to its own separate branch, for ease of project management.
-- If you wish to build the TUI, change the `uitype` field in your `pom.xml` to be `Cli`.
+- If you wish to build the TUI, ensure the `uitype` field in your `pom.xml` is `Cli`.
-- If you wish to build the GUI, change the `uitype` field in your `pom.xml` to be `GuiStarter`.
+- If you wish to build the GUI, ensure you are in the `gui` branch.

 For your first time compiling the project, clone the repository onto your computer, then run the following in a terminal with Maven to compile the project into a runnable JAR file: